Internships & Volunteering

 Accrued hours are eligible for free classes offered through the organization’s educational program of classes and workshops.

-To apply, please respond to Becca Holt, Administrative Assistant, at firstname.lastname@example.org
+To apply, please complete the application form here and email it with a letter of interest to Becca Holt, Administrative Assistant, at email@example.com

 CPAC recognizes the following individuals for their years of dedicated service!
 Thank you!